 Note: The Admissions Office uses email as our main source of communication for important updates including application status notifications.
-You can update your email address at any time through the status checker.
+You can update your email address at any time through the Applicant Status Page.

 Official high school transcript or results of GED/TASC are required.

 Transfer students: Please also submit official college transcripts from all institutions attended.
 Official transcripts must arrive at the Office of Admissions from the college in a sealed envelope or through a certified electronic process.
 Photocopies and faxes will not be accepted.

 SUNY Oneonta is test optional for Spring 2021, Fall 2021 and Spring 2022.

 If you'd like us to consider your SAT or ACT scores, you can self-report them on the Common App or the Supplemental portion of the SUNY Application.
 We will make admissions decisions based on self-reported scores.
 If you are accepted and decide to enroll, we'll require official scores from either the College Board/ACT or your high school.
 These must match your self-reported scores.
 Please use our college code when you request that score reports be sent to us:

 Transfer students: Official SAT or ACT scores are not required but may be requested if you have earned less than 24 college credits and have been out of high school for less than five years.

 There are several ways for your letter of recommendation to be submitted: